gay-coders/badtranslate/README.md

 -------------------------------------------
 ```

-### Gibberish Translate In Order with custom limit
+### Gibberish translate in order with custom limit
 ```
 $ badtranslateapp gibber-in-order "Hello From English" 3
 [TRANSLATE TO Afar]: